harrietdarley/harriet-project/README.md

 I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) and the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate both my HTML and CSS Code.

 ### Bugs and Problems
-- **Animated Titles**: The JavaScript only worked on one title so I struggles with editing the JavaScript so it moved the letters on all the titles across the website.
+- **Animated Titles**: The JavaScript was only working on one title, rather than moving the letters on all the titles across the website.
+I spoke to my mentor and he advised me to use a forEach loop to apply the animation effect to each element.
 - **Experience Boxes**: I first tried using Bootstrap grid system to position my boxes however this was not working as I could not get the right spacing between the columns, I asked my mentor and he told me to look at using Flexbox which eventually positioned them perfectly.
 - **Computer Image**: The opacity property was not working on my image however I found out the linear-gradient property made background images opaque as it adds a layer over the image.
 _ **GitHub**: I didn't push my code upto GitHub enough times however luckily this didn't affect my project.